 The Environment and Climate Change Law Review: Chile

 Upon entering the Organisation for Economic Cooperation and Development (OECD), Chile enhanced its environmental regulations and enforcement.
 The country underwent an institutional reform in 2010 that created environmental courts; the SMA; a specialist agency to assess environmental impacts of projects in the SEIA, the Environmental Assessment Service (SEA); and an entity in charge of environmental policy, guidelines and regulations, the Ministry of the Environment (MMA).
 The institutional reform, however, will only be complete after Congress approves the law that creates the Service of Biodiversity and Protected Areas (SBAP).
 This approval process has not been devoid of difficulties, as the first bill of law submitted in 2011 was withdrawn and replaced with a new bill of law in 2014.
-The latter is still in Congress to this date.
+The latter is still in Congress to this date, and has been under analysis of the Commission of Agriculture in the Chamber of Deputies since June 2021, with no significant progress to inform since that date.

 The most widely used environmental law mechanism has been environmental licensing of projects within the SEIA, where sectorial agencies comment on projects submitted and are able to impose conditions within the sphere of their competences, which over time have become increasingly complex.
 Environmental licences (RCA) are then strictly followed by the SMA, an entity with broad powers to prosecute and punish administrative liability arising from any breach of an RCA.